domjurkschat/lazystack/README.md

-WIP: Don't hesitate to open an issue if you have any feedback or encounter any bugs.

-**Introduction**
+## lazystack

-lazystack provides a familiar interface for lazily reading scientific image stacks.
-It's cross-platform, lightweight, and easy to use. lazystack objects are indexable (including NumPy-style fancy indexing), iterable, sliceable, and only load the underlying data into memory when absolutely necessary.
+This package provides a familiar interface for lazily reading scientific image stacks.
+It's cross-platform, lightweight, and easy to use.
+Stacks opened via lazystack are indexable (including NumPy-style fancy indexing), iterable, sliceable, and only load the underlying data into memory when absolutely necessary.